 Zimbabwe’s military has reduced its footprint in the Marange district but not released its control over the diamond fields.
 Observers believe that military leaders plan to continue using the country’s diamond wealth to enrich themselves, purchase weapons, and strengthen Mugabe’s hold on power.
 In January, these suspicions were confirmed when it was discovered that the Zimbabwean military had built a secret airstrip in the Marange district—apparently for the purpose of exchanging diamonds for arms.
 The Zimbabwean government also continues to deny that any human rights abuses have taken place in country’s diamond fields.

-Now a KP monitor-Abby Chikane, a South African and a former KP chair-has arrived in Zimbabwe to assess conditions and determine a way forward.
+Now a KP monitor—Abby Chikane, a South African and a former KP leader himself—has arrived in Zimbabwe to assess conditions and determine a way forward.
 Mugabe has practically dared the KP to challenge him; he is threatening to sell Zimbabwe’s diamonds on the black market, without KP certification, if the KP insists on tougher measures.
 “We’re trying to play it their own way, that is following the KP, but we can do it otherwise,” Mugabe told reporters in February.
 “We can sell our own diamonds elsewhere,” he said.

-The KP has long been an inadequate response to the problem of conflict diamonds, but its actions on Zimbabwe have marred its credibility entirely and turned the KP into something worse: a source of political cover for the Zimbabwean government.
+The KP has long been an inadequate response to the problem of conflict diamonds, but its actions on Zimbabwe have marred its credibility even further and turned the KP into something worse: a source of political cover for the Zimbabwean government.
 Still, the KP has one more chance to make the right choice.
 It needs to insist that Zimbabwe’s diamonds be mined ethically and in a way that helps all of Zimbabwe’s people.
 Mugabe’s threats aside, the KP must impose consequences, including suspending Zimbabwe, if it wants to play any useful role at all.